Marden Henge: Archaeological discoveries

 Although Marden Henge is the largest known henge in the UK, the site remains relatively unexplored.
 While similar henge sites are readily recognisable in the landscape, Marden has few surface features.
 Unlike other henges, Marden has two asymmetrical entrances, one on the northern side of the wall and the other on the eastern side.

 Hatfield Barrow is a mound within the enclosure.
 A record in 1776 stated that Hatfield Barrow was approximately 30 feet tall and was surrounded by a huge trench that tilted outward, indicating that the mound was not used for military defence purposes.
 The barrow ruins show evidence of collapse, which might be due to early theft or natural subsidence.
-In 1818, Hoare attempoted to investigate the remains, but the ruins had been completely flattened, and all traces had been lost.
+In 1818, Hoare attempted to investigate the remains, but the ruins had been completely flattened, and all traces had been lost.

 Road work led to a study of Durrington Walls by archaeologists in 1966–1967, leading to further research at Marden Henge in 1969, when Geoffrey Wainwright conducted a preliminary excavation.
 The study was to compare it with the Durrington Walls and focussed on the northern entrance.
 The investigation confirmed a Neolithic date for the site, carbon dating of pottery indicated that construction continued up to the Late Neolithic period.

 Remote sensing is limited at Marden henge by the underground soil layer and historical mole activity.
 The site is on a floodplain near the River Avon, an area with a high water table, only about 3 meters from the north entrance of Marden, a location that places Marden at the farthest end of the flood zone.
 Due to the sedimentation of the river, it is likely that there are some preserved remains in the area near the river.

 Excavation started at the north entrance, and two 30-foot areas 100 feet from the entrance were cleared.
 This was the same strategy as used at Durrington Walls, and the researchers hoped to find similarities between the two sites.
 The excavation revealed the gully was more than 50 feet wide, but only six feet deep.
 Many pottery shards, antler picks and animal bones were found near the gully, suggesting that the site had been used by humans.

 Excavations revealed similarities between Marden's wooden structures and those at nearby Durrington Walls site.
 A 32-foot diameter circular hole was found at Marden, with three additional sets of holes in the centre of the circle.
 Hundreds of years of farming have resulted in the destruction of all the soil in the upper layers of the site, with only the lower levels preserved.
 Two Mesolithic flint tools and a bronze brooch from the Romano-British period were also found at the site.